shopware5/devdocs/source/developers-guide/content-types/index.md

 </contentTypes>
 ```

-Now we add a content type in the types tag.
+Now we add a Content Type in the `types` tag.

-A content type needs as requirement a typeName (technical name, will be used for the controllers, table, etc. with the Prefix 'Custom'), a name for the Menu and Storefront if enabled.
+A Content Type needs as a requirement a typeName (technical name, will be used for the controllers, table, etc. with the Prefix 'Custom'), a name for the Menu and Storefront if enabled.

-In this example we will create a content type with the technical name 'myFancyContentType', display name 'My awesome content types' with a single field 'name' as textfield.
+In this example we will create a Content Type with the technical name 'AwesomeRecipeContentType', display name 'My most favorite recipes by name' with a single field 'name' as textfield.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>